anirudh240/goschedule/README.md

 ## Why I built this
 I built this to get a better understanding of GOLANG, this is my first ever project, this project helps me understand how API's work and also the scheduling bit.
+Ive wanted to learn the core concepts and explore on how job schedulings work under the hood
 The concept of error handling and the difference between concurrency and parallelism I was actively contributing to a cncf project named VOLCANO, it is a Kubernetes batch scheduling system it was built to extend and enhance the capabilities kube-scheduler

 ## What i Leaned